thasmo/vagrant.box/README.md

 ### E-Mails
 All emails sent won't be delivered to their recipients, they will be stored in the local `vagrant` user's mailbox which you can easily access via IMAP using `vagrant` as password.
-It'd also be possible to just install a webmail client like roundcube and use it to read the emails.
+It's also be possible to just install a webmail client like roundcube and use it to read the emails.

 ## Settings